Who wins the Terry Rozier vs. DeMar DeRozan matchup in tonight's game?

 DeMar DeRozan & the Bulls

-- Chicago has committed 2.3 fewer turnovers per game than its opponents, averaging 11.6 (third in NBA action) while forcing 13.9 (eighth in the league).
+- Chicago has committed 2.2 fewer turnovers per game than its opponents, averaging 11.7 (third in NBA play) while forcing 13.9 (sixth in the league).

 Sportsbook Promo Codes